handle1337/handle1337.github.io/_posts/2024-07-14-zeruel-devlog1.markdown

 However, there is one way we can circumvent all of this trouble and it's by using self-signed certificates!

 Anyone can become their own CA, create key pairs, and sign certificates.
-It's quite simple really, this is how Zeruel's CA certificate is created using OpenSSL:
+It's quite simple really, this is how Zeruel's CA certificate is created using OpenSSL

-openssl genrsa -out zeruelCA.key 2048 # Generate private key
+`openssl genrsa -out zeruelCA.key 2048 # Generate private key`

-openssl req -new -x509 -days 3650 -key zeruelCA.key -out zeruelCA.crt -subj "/CN=zeruelproxy CA/C=US" # Create self-signed certificate
+`openssl req -new -x509 -days 3650 -key zeruelCA.key -out zeruelCA.crt -subj "/CN=zeruelproxy CA/C=US" # Create self-signed certificate`

 NOTE: If you want a more detailed guide on how to setup your own CA I highly recommend reading through this [gist](https://gist.github.com/soarez/9688998)